MicrosoftDocs/learn/learn-pr/wwl/deploy-device-data-protection/includes/4-implement-use-windows-information-protection.md

  -  **Store App**.
 This is for apps that are available from Microsoft Store.
  -  **Desktop App**.
 This is for signed Windows desktop apps.

-For detailed information about how to add each type of app to the Allowed apps list, refer to the “Add apps to your Allowed apps list” topic in “Create a Windows Information Protection (WIP) policy with MDM using the Microsoft Intune admin center.
+For detailed information about how to add each type of app to the Allowed apps list, refer to the “Add apps to your Allowed apps list” topic in “Create a Windows Information Protection (WIP) policy with MDM using the Endpoint Manager admin center.

 After you add the apps that you plan to protect, you'll need to decide on the protection mode that you want to use.
 When creating and verifying your policies with a group of test users, consider the best practice of using the Silent or Allow overrides mode before using the Block mode.
 In doing so, you can confirm that these are the correct apps to have on your Allowed apps list.